Unifrutti’s green revolution

 Energy & Resources Saving projects

-Sicilian Farms are now using solar energy obtained from photovoltaic systems to power up to 100% of its production and packaging plants.
+in Italy, Sicilian farms are now using solar energy obtained from photovoltaic systems to power up production and packaging plants.
 Following the input of the company, local producers carried out a revolution in the field as well, by planting new varieties of blood oranges in Sicily.
 These latest generation orange groves draw water from new dripline irrigation systems, with a reduction in water consumption of up to 50%.

-Unifrutti South Africa is focusing on trying to maximise the use of resources such as water and land, increasingly leveraging on technology to reduce its impact on the environment.
-One example of this strategy of innovation is the new grapes packhouse in Matroosefonteyn: an over 5500 square metre facility that has been optimised to improve its ecological footprint and, thanks to its solar panels, is able to generate over 200kw per day of green energy.
+Unifrutti South Africa is focusing on trying to maximise efficiency in the use of resources, from water to land and energy, increasingly leveraging on technology to reduce environmental impacts.
+One example of this strategy of innovation is the new grapes packhouse in Matroosefontein: an over 5500 square metre facility that has been optimised to improve its ecological footprint and, thanks to its solar panels, is able to generate over 200kw per day of green energy.